How our service can help you

 We offer a treatment programme using interventions based on NICE guidance.
 It is likely to require about a year’s commitment overall.
 Our service provides:

-- Assessment and treatment advice
+- Assessment, formulation and treatment

 - Daily crisis support